One of the most unique and best parts of Epcot is the World Showcase, which houses 11 countries.

 Takumi-Tei is located on the bottom level of the pavilion’s main building.

-Teppan Edo and Tokyo Dining are located on the upper level of the pavilion’s main building — above Takumi-Tei.
+Teppan Edo and Shiki-Sai: Sushi Izakaya (which is a new restaurant coming Summer 2023 to the location of the former Tokyo Dining) are located on the upper level of the pavilion’s main building — above Takumi-Tei.

 Teppan Edo is a sit-down restaurant serving authentic Japanese cuisine for lunch and dinner.